Fireflaker/ColorchordArduinoCoreEsp32s3/README.md

 Major improvement over esp8266 embedded is 1.
 240mhz dual core vs 80mhz single core.
 2. support more than 255 leds.
 3. compatable with arduino libraries and use fastled for ws2812 - so it is easy to support other addressable leds like rgb-yellow 4 color hue wheel

 ## Get started
-get vs code and install platform io, open folder of choice, click the -> arrow. tinker and post your improvements here ask chat for config help
+get vs code and install platform io, open folder of choice(downloaded from this repo above), click the -> arrow. tinker and post your improvements here ask chat for help

 ### If you want multiple simultaneous audio outputs on windows computer with better control
 Download voicemeter banana or similar audio routing tool